iaraflaminio/project-next-crud/README.md

 ---

 # <a id="english-version">English Version</a>
-This is a CRUD application built with Next.js, using Firebase as the backend.
+This is a CRUD application built with Next.js, using Firebase for data persistence.
 The project follows the lessons from the [Cod3r](https://www.cod3r.com.br/) Web Development course.

 ### Features
 - Add, update, delete, and list clients.